Chapter 29

 views.
 Earlier, we defined an array of three GridItem

-.
-The flexible size type enables you to create three columns with equal size.
-If you want to describe a 6-column grid, you can create the array of GridItem
+size type.
+This size type enables you to create three columns with equal sizes.
+If you want to create a 6-column grid, initialize the GridItem

 private var sixColumnGrid: [GridItem] = Array(repeating: .init(.flexible()), count: 6)